sir-larsen/PROG2006-assingment1-Haskell/README.md

 Own coding/documenting: ~25 hours

 ## Collaboration and sources
-Discussed some of the problems with Sander Fuhr
+Discussed some of the problems and shared small snippets with Sander Fuhr

 Also took inspiration from